Bhandara Chinnor rice: Local name

-It is known as Bhandara Chinoor rice (भंडारा चिन्नोर तांदूळ) or simply only as Chinoor rice.
+It is known as Bhandara Chinnor rice (भंडारा चिन्नोर तांदूळ) or simply only as Chinoor rice.

 Description

 Bhandara Chinoor rice is an aromatic, and endemic rice variety from Maharashtra.
 High aroma arises from a mixture of compounds like alcohols, aldehydes, esters, and 2-Acetyl-1-pyrroline (2AP).
 This rice is tender and non-sticky, remaining firm after cooking.
 It is fat-free and gluten-free with a high elongation ratio.
 The medium-grain rice is soft to the touch, white in color, and hard in texture with a shelf life of 18 months, offering a sweet and appealing taste:

 Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry under the Union Government of India on 1 July 2023, and is valid until 30 April 2030.

 Bhandara Chinoor Dhan Utpadak Sangh from Pauni, proposed the GI registration of Bhandara Chinoor rice.
 After filing the application in May 2020, the rice was granted the GI tag in 2023 by the Geographical Indication Registry in Chennai, making the name "Bhandara Chinoor rice" exclusive to the rice grown in the region.
 It thus became the third rice variety from Maharashtra and the 35th type of goods from Maharashtra to earn the GI tag.

 The GI tag protects the rice from illegal selling and marketing, and gives it legal protection and a unique identity.